vmchien217/dagger/android.md

 relies on [ProGuard] to post-process the compiled bytecode.
-This allows Dagger to emit source that looks and feels natural on both the server and Android, while using the different toolchains to produce bytecode that executes efficiently in both environements.
+This allows Dagger to emit source that looks and feels natural on both the server and Android, while using the different toolchains to produce bytecode that executes efficiently in both environments.
 Moreover, Dagger has an explicit goal to ensure that the Java source that it generates is consistently compatible with ProGuard optimizations.